David Letham

 David Letham (7 May 1922 – 17 March 2007) was a Scottish football player and administrator.

+Biography

+Letham attended John Street Secondary School in Bridgeton from 1934.
+In 1942 he completed teacher training at Jordanhill College.
+He then enlisted in the RAF as a navigator until the end of the war.
+He became a Physical Education teacher at John Street, where he remained, with the exception of several years' service in Bernard Street and Albert Secondary schools, until his retirement in 1982.
+He was principal PE teacher from 1969.

 Playing career

 Letham played as a wing half for Queen's Park, making 98 appearances in the Scottish Football League.

 Letham was also a member of the Great Britain squad at the 1948 Summer Olympics.

 Administration career

 After retiring as a player, Letham became President of both Queen's Park and the Scottish Football League.